KauzClay/docs-tap/supply-chain/platform-engineering/tutorials/my-first-component.hbs.md

     ```

 1. Define `Component` inputs and outputs.
 In this case, the output of the `source-git-provider`
-   component is used as an input for the `maven-unit-tester` component.
+   component is used as an input for the `maven-unit-tester` component:

     ```yaml
         inputs: